 I also explain about soaking seeds in my post where I show you how to make Sunflower Seed Butter.
 My family loves Sunflower Seed Butter so much and it's allergy friendly and perfect to bring to parties and gatherings.

-You can go ahead and add grilled chicken, shrimp or even steak to this salad if you'd like increase the protein.
+You can go ahead and add chopped eggs grilled chicken, shrimp or even steak to this salad if you'd like increase the protein.
 Better yet, go ahead and add some feta cheese if you can tolerate dairy.

 - 3 ounces fresh baby spinach